Poinsettias hit hard by whiteflies this past season

 At Jeffery’s, Grimm said they also released Delphastus in addition to Amblydromalus limonicus and Encarsia.
 “Delphastus feeds on eggs before it eats anything else,” he said.
 “This year, we put four Delphastus per square metre on the crop….
 You won’t see reproduction, but they clean up the eggs.”
 For them, the results weren’t noticeable until three to four weeks after release, and they continued this treatment all the way to the end of the program.

 The absence of reproduction in Delphastus is normal, even though the system is doing its job.
 As Ron Valentin, then director of technical business at BioWorks explained, “Delphastus needs to eat 160 whitefly eggs per day to start reproducing.”

 As for Encarsia and Eretmocerus, he said, “if you look between the two wasps, Encarsia does approximately four, maximum five, L1s – the first larval stage of whitefly – per day.
 Eretmocerus can do twenty to thirty L1s per day.”
 There’s a significant difference in feeding capacity between the two biocontrol agents.

-While both wasps will feed on both the greenhouse whitefly and Bemisia, Valentin says that parasitism on the latter really requires Eretmocerus. “[With] Encarsia, maximal parasitism on Bemisia is less than 17%,” he says, which is not considered “control.”
+While both wasps will feed on both the greenhouse whitefly and Bemisia, Valentin says that parasitism on the latter really requires Eretmocerus. “[With] Encarsia, maximal parasitism on Bemisia is less than 17 per cent,” he says in a follow-up email.
+This is not considered “control.”

 Celetti emphasized the importance of prevention and early detection.
 “Scouting is really important… If you notice that there is whitefly, mark that plant as having whitefly, whether it was 1 or 100.”
 She suggested calculating percent infestation using a minimum of 100 plants.
 “If you can do it by variety, that’s ideal.
 Then calculate what percentage of your plants have whitefly.”